gersteinlab/MOBI/README.md

 See [here](http://archive2.gersteinlab.org/proj/MOBI/fly.html) for a few examples of the inferred motifs.

 ### Download C-score files
 We provide the C-score we used in the paper in bigWig format for users to download.
+(If the download didn't start, right click to copy the link and paste into the browser manually).
 [Fly](http://files.gersteinlab.org/public-docs/2022/02.15/Fly_C-score.bw)
 [Worm](http://files.gersteinlab.org/public-docs/2022/02.15/Worm_C-score.bw)
 [GM12878](http://files.gersteinlab.org/public-docs/2022/02.15/GM12878_C-score.bw)